unrealities/MTGA_Draft_17Lands/README.md

 ### Automated Releases & Version Management

 This project uses a fully automated CI/CD pipeline via GitHub Actions.
-Releasing a new version to the public is as simple as running a single script.
+Creating a new public release is entirely frictionless.

-To bump the version, update all config files, commit, tag, and push to GitHub (which automatically triggers the build of macOS/Linux/Windows executables and publishes them):
+The pipeline triggers **automatically whenever code is merged into the `master` branch.** It reads the version number from `src/constants.py`, generates the git tag, builds the macOS/Linux/Windows executables, and publishes them to the Releases page.

+**The Workflow:**

-1. Run the bump script:
+1. On your feature branch, run the bump script:
    - **Patch Bump (+0.01):** `python bump_version.py`
    - **Major Bump (+1.0):** `python bump_version.py major`
    - **Manual Set:** `python bump_version.py --set 4.50`
-2. The script will ask: `Would you like to automatically commit, tag, and push this release to GitHub? (y/N)`
+2. The script will update your config files and ask: `Would you like to automatically commit and push these changes to your branch? (y/N)`
 3. Type `y` and press **Enter**.
-4. GitHub Actions will take over, build all 3 operating systems in parallel, and publish the final `.zip`, `.tar.gz`, and `.exe` files directly to your Releases page!
+4. Go to GitHub and merge your Pull Request into `master`.
+The release will build and publish automatically.

+_(Note: If you merge code into master without bumping the version number, the pipeline will simply rebuild and update the executables on the existing release—perfect for hotfixes)_

 ### Building Locally